AgentMC/Sao20/Translate/En/Part6.md

 *Whatever the man is waiting for, there is no reason for us to play along.
 If he is truly the same person as the kidnapper in Obsidia, the man would use poison.
 Rather than just wait for him to use something he’s got, we should hit first action here.*

-They didn’t kill him, though.
+They wouldn’t kill him, though.
 Ronye would slash the enemy's right leg and Tiese would slash his left leg to take away the ability to fight.

 When Ronye moved a little to the left, Tiese instantly realized her intent and swung the sword in the opposite direction.